 4. Your Images

 Your images on Instagram have to be awesome.
+And they have to stand out from the masses.
 But do not be intimidated by that – Instagram helps you turn your mediocre shots you took with your mobile phone into something quite awesome.
 They provide you with the necessary tools to clip your image, use filters and more.

 But Instagram for blog promotion is more than photos.